I started with a simple problem: I had a discovery production that was searchable in the normal ways, but not very pleasant to ask questions of.

 - preserving metadata cleanly

-- parse it like a real data source, not just a pile of files
+- treat the production like structured data, not a pile of files